Julieed-971/holbertonschool-interview/lockboxes/README.md

 - Allowed editors: vi, vim, emacs
 - All your files will be interpreted/compiled on Ubuntu 14.04 LTS using `python3` (version 3.4.3)
-- Your programs and functions will be compiled with gcc 4.8.4 using the flags -Wall -Werror -Wextra and -pedantic
 - All your files should end with a new line
 - The first line of all your files should be exactly #!/usr/bin/python3
 - A README.md file, at the root of the folder of the project, is mandatory